KeerthiR8517/Manage-Patients-in-Hospital/README.md

 # Manage-Patients-in-Hospital
-Manage-Patients-in-Hospital project in java using JSP, servlet, Mysql, and eclipse.
+Manage-Patients-in-Hospital project in java using servlet, Mysql, and eclipse.
 Its using java as core technology and Mysql as backend to manage the data records.
 # Technology
 Technology used in the project java